alexgisby/MAuth/README.md

 - **Simple, powerful permissions**: Using Packages you can create extremely granular, powerful permissions, all through a very simple API.
 - **Light.ish**: With power comes responsibility, MAuth is designed to be as fast as possible whilst maintaining a great feature set.

+## Is it secret?
+Is it safe?

+MAuth in it's current state is pretty stable, but remember it's a pre-1.0 release, so things can change dramatically.

 ## How do I get it?

 Download it from GitHub, or install as a submodule if you're feeling fancy.